dudemelo/vscode-php-essentials/README.md

 ![Version] ![Installs] ![Downloads] ![Rating]

-PHP Essentials is a collection of popular extensions that help write, testing and debugging PHP applications in VS Code.
+A collection of popular extensions that help you write, test and debug PHP applications in VSCode.

 ## Extensions Included